This article has links to products and services we love, which we may make commission from.

 Bob Schneider can be found with his “Lonelyland” residency every Monday at the iconic Saxon Pub in South Austin.

-However, every winter, he cleans up and plays with the Moonlight Orchestra for this festive holiday show.
+However, he cleans up every winter and plays with the Moonlight Orchestra for this festive holiday show.

 14. Music FREE WEEK in January